brigidar/galaxy_workflows/README.md

     //ref codon  ref aa      query codon	query aa	 transition/transversion	//		maxlen:abht	 blengths:abht	 product
       TTA        L           TTT	        F	         transversion	           // 	    40	         40	             hypothetical

 The table not only provides the SNP, but also the corresponding annotation from the reference genome.
-It provides the length of the blastn hit(maxlen), as well if there are additional hits of lower quality (blenghts).
+For contig based discovery it provides the length of the blastn hit(maxlen), as well if there are additional hits of lower quality (blenghts).
 Positions with multiple high quality blastn hits are excluded, as well as indels, no hits, and invariant sites.

 #### Genotyping (workflow B.3 optional)